UNIONS-3500 Weak Lensing: II. B-mode validation for cosmic shear: Discussion

 Several mechanisms can create additive shear structure at CCD angular scales.
 The $\rho$-statistics and $\xi_{\mathrm{sys}}$ diagnostics in Paper~\papercatalog{} show scale-dependent PSF residuals with a feature near the ${\sim}10$~arcmin MegaCam CCD scale, consistent with per-CCD PSF contributions; astrometric residuals may also play a role.
 Leakage correction has negligible impact on $B$-mode PTEs at the adopted scales (\cref{sec:results}).
 However, the adopted cuts themselves exclude the large scales where PSF leakage is strongest, so this does not rule out leakage as a contributor to the full-range signal.
 At the fiducial scales, residual contamination from higher-order PSF moments or other effects beyond a second-order leakage model may still contribute \citep{zhang.etal23}.

 Paper~\papersims{} identifies a pipeline-specific source arising from the improper propagation of exposure offsets within the shape measurement pipeline.
 In the current multi-exposure fitting procedure, objects are effectively assumed to be centered on the pixel grid of each individual exposure.
 However, a consistent treatment would require recentering the model using the World Coordinate System (WCS), anchored to the detection position defined at the tile level.
 In areas where CCDs overlap, the relative pixel offsets between exposures can induce a preferred orientation in the inferred galaxy shapes, corresponding to the vector displacements between exposure pixel grids.
-As a result, a coherent additive shear pattern may be imprinted at the CCD scale.
-A coupling to the survey dither pattern is also possible.
+As a result, a coherent additive shear pattern may be imprinted across the CCD overlap regions, on angular scales between the per-CCD footprint ($\sim 6$--$14$~arcmin) and the UNIONS dither spacing ($1/3$ MegaCam FoV, or $\sim 19$~arcmin).
+The observed $B$-mode contamination concentrates at $\theta_\mathrm{min} \lesssim 12$~arcmin (\cref{fig:pte_heatmaps}), close to the per-CCD scale but below the dither offsets.
+Whether this mechanism is responsible for the observed $B$ modes remains an open question.
+Even so, a contamination localized near the CCD scale would be cut away in configuration space, while its Hankel transform to harmonic space would spread across multipoles, beyond any single $\ell$ cut.
+If a comparable additive contribution were present in the $E$ modes, it would lift the harmonic-space $S_8$ relative to configuration space, and could contribute to the mild offset seen between Papers~\paperconfig{} and~\paperharmonic.
+Including configuration-space scales down to $5$~arcmin does move its $S_8$ toward the harmonic value (Paper~\paperconfig).
 While a fraction of these effects may be absorbed by standard multiplicative bias corrections, we mitigate any remaining impact on cosmological constraints by cutting the majority of CCD scales; the adopted cuts pass without fine-tuning.

 An alternative to excluding contaminated scales would be to model the $B$-mode signal as a bias and subtract it from the total measurement.
 However, the relationship between $E$- and $B$-mode contamination depends on the physical mechanism; \citet{asgari.etal19a} showed that different systematics produce markedly different $E$/$B$ ratios, so the $B$-mode amplitude alone does not determine the $E$-mode contamination.
 We therefore treat $B$-modes as a diagnostic rather than a correction: scale cuts that remove $B$-mode contamination also remove any corresponding contamination of the total signal, without assuming a model for the relationship between them.